-Older people can take dark berry supplements or eat dark berries to improve memory.
-Though the mechanism behind this effect — increasing a growth factor called BDNF — could potentially work for young people as well, more research is needed to confirm this effect.
+Dark berries, including blueberries, are a rich source of phytochemicals and pterostilbene.
+Anthocyanins are thought to be the probable reason why dark berries can influence brain activity.
+Older people can eat dark berries to improve memory.
+The mechanism behind this effect — increasing a growth factor called BDNF — could potentially work for young people as well, although this area of research is preliminary.

 Unfortunately, spirulina is the worst-tasting supplement on this list.

-‘New’ superfoods are almost always too good to be true.
+“New” superfoods are almost always too good to be true.
 Don’t rely on the media to tell you about new discoveries in the world of food and nutrition.
 Read the study, and not just the abstract!